 Academic probation, which may include constraints upon a student's activities, is intended as an educational device to encourage greater effort on the part of students who appear to be having difficulty in meeting certain academic standards.
 Placement on academic probation may include denial of the right to register for academic course work unless certain conditions are met.
 Full-time students on academic probation will generally be limited to fourteen credits.
 Although a student on academic probation is performing below the standards normally required by the College, that student is still considered to be in good academic standing.
 Any question concerning whether or not a student is in good academic standing will be determined by the Academic Standards Committee.

-Any student may appeal the decision of the Academic Standards Committee to the Dean, Associate Dean or Assistant Dean of Student Services, who may extend special consideration to those students whose circumstances or academic records indicate that such consideration is warranted.
+Any student may appeal the decision of the Academic Standards Committee to the dean, or assistant dean of student services, who may extend special consideration to those students whose circumstances or academic records indicate that such consideration is warranted.

 The following guidelines are used to determine the status of matriculated students: